gloriading/move/README.md

     create_table :colours
   end

+- about page
+> rails g controller about --no-assets --no-helper

 * Questions:
 - how to show exercises a user has created before
 - if the user has a record : volleyball pink the next time it creates a new record, after selecting volleyball, pink will be chosen automatically

+* To do:
+- after user signed in, redirect to the user's calendar page
+> rails g controller dash --no-assets --no-helper [routes] resource :dash